abeamar/AbeMon/README.md

     </section>
         <section id="locks">
         <h2>2.4.
 Locks</h2>
         <p>In this section you can make events with option to create, purge and monitor preseted data.
-We are focusing on blocks, deadlocks, with specially created queries to have all the relavant info.<br>Block and Deadlock events are based on my sql script here (except we store data in ring buffer, behaving as a client side select)  https://github.com/abeamar/sqlLockEvents <br>With debugEvent option you can track specific objects name for troubleshooting scenarios (sql completed sessions, error sessions).</p>
+We are focusing on blocks, deadlocks, with specially created queries to have all the relavant info.<br>Block and Deadlock events are based on my sql script here (except now we store data in ring buffer, behaving as a client side select)  https://github.com/abeamar/sqlLockEvents <br>With debugEvent option you can track specific objects name for troubleshooting scenarios (sql completed sessions, error sessions).</p>
     </section>
             <br>
             <hr>